Ilya-Nesterenok/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 This relationship is a cornerstone of celestial mechanics with wide-ranging applications:

 1. **Mass Determination**:
-    - Rearrange the equation to solve for $ M $:
+  - Rearrange the equation to solve for $M$:
      $$
      M = \frac{4 \pi^2 r^3}{G T^2}
      $$
   - By measuring $T$ and $r$ of an orbiting body (e.g., a moon or satellite), we can calculate the mass of the central body (e.g., a planet or star).

 2. **Planetary Orbits**:
   - For objects orbiting the same central mass (e.g., planets around the Sun), the constant $\frac{4 \pi^2}{G M}$ is identical, enabling comparisons across the system.

 3. **Satellite Design**:
   - Engineers use this law to calculate the orbital radius required for a specific period (e.g., geostationary satellites with $T = 24 \, \text{hours}$).

 4. **Cosmological Insights**:
   - It applies to exoplanets, binary stars, and galactic dynamics, aiding in mass estimation and system characterization.

 ---